arminosz/apoapsis/README.md

 ## 💡 What Does It Do?

-- Opens a local website with the command `/apoapsis`
+- Opens a interface with the Right shift keybind (changeable)
 - Lets you **customize text** and apply color gradients
 - Choose a **prefix (command)** for your text, if needed
 - Click the **"Send command"** button, and it will generate and send the complete command in-game automatically

 ## 📋 How to Use

-1. Run the `/apoapsis` command to open the interface in your web browser
+1. Press Right shift to open the interface in-game
 2. **Enter your text** in the text field
 3. **Pick your colors** for the gradient effect (either by the color picker or ready-to-use hex)
 4. Choose a **prefix** (for example, `/bc`, `/ie rename`, etc.)